MarcelJurtz/mjurtz.com/_posts/2017-12-19-c-mastering-the-basics-collections.md

 persons.Add("bob", bob);

 Console.WriteLine($"{persons["bob"].Name} is {persons["bob"].Age} years old");
-// Output: Bob is 32 years old</pre>
+// Output: Bob is 32 years old{% endhighlight %}

 As you can see, access to a dictionary works like accessing an array by replacing the index with the key.
 However, you can still iterate over the contained items.
 At this point, you can choose wether you want to iterate over the dictionary items (key & value) or just key or value.

-<pre class="EnlighterJSRAW" data-enlighter-language="csharp">// Iterate over dictionary entries
-foreach(var entry in persons) {
+{% highlight c# %}// Iterate over dictionary entries foreach(var entry in persons) {
     Console.WriteLine($"Key: {entry.Key}, Name: {entry.Value.Name}, Age: {entry.Value.Age}");
 }